-The result was a unanimous resolution during April 1971 where the Australian Paediatric Association declared, “The Australian Pædiatric Association recommends that newborn male infants should not, as a routine, be circumcised.”
+So, during April 1971 the Australian Paediatric Association released a policy.
+They said, “The Australian Pædiatric Association recommends that newborn male infants should not, as a routine, be circumcised.”

 1.2 A changing country

 In the 1960s, to address a shortage of labor, Australian migration schemes begun to include Greeks and Italians.
 Greek and Italian immigration was largely clustered.

 Today half of Australian’s who are Greek born live in Victoria and a third in NSW.
 As a result, Melbourne and Sydney have large Greek descent communities.

-A similar trend was experienced with Italian immigrants.
+Italian immigration was similar.
 The number of Italy-born Victorian’s peaked at 121,000 in 1971.
-Italian immigration then declined, but Italians are still the fifth-largest immigrant community in Victoria after the English community, with 76,906 Italy-born people recorded in the 2011 census.
+Today Italians are still the fifth-largest immigrant community in Victoria.
+There were 76,906 Italy-born people recorded in the 2011 census.

-1969 was the peak year for the Commonwealth scheme, with more than 80,000 people coming to Australia mainly from the UK, although around a quarter from the commonwealth left within a few years.
+1969 was the peak year for Commonwealth immigration.
+It saw more than 80,000 people coming to Australia, mainly from the UK.
+Around a quarter of those from the commonwealth left within a few years.

-Although circumcision had some decades earlier become established in wealthier British groups, during the post war period rates dropped dramatically and the practice never became established in the working classes, from whom the “£10 Poms” were largely drawn.
+In the early 20th century, circumcision had become popular in wealthier British groups.
+From 1950 it was abandoned.
+Circumcision was never established in the working classes.
+The “£10 Poms” were largely working class.
 Circumcision in Italy and Greece is unheard of.

-Referring back to the first line chart, you can see that in the late 1960s (lower green line) the shift away from circumcision started in Melbourne and Sydney, but not elsewhere.
-This coincides with the immigration described above, which was centred on those cities.
+In the late 1960s circumcision became less popular in Melbourne and Sydney.
+This was not seen elsewhere.
+That change coincides with the immigration described above, which was centred on those cities.

-So as Australia entered the 1970s it had a medical establishment turning against circumcision, plus many children being born to young immigrants with no family tradition of circumcision.
+So as Australia entered the 1970s it had: - a medical establishment turning against circumcision - many children being born to young immigrants with no family tradition of circumcision.

 2.0 1936 Routine Infant Circumcision era to the Millennium